-Pepperidge Farm Bread Route Distributorship For Sale – Brookline, Boston, Massachusetts
+Pepperidge Farm Bread Route Distributorship For Sale – Claremont, New Hampshire

-Pepperidge Farm Bread route for sale in the Brookline, Boston, Massachusetts area for $240,000!
-Third-party related financing may be available with an estimated $36,000 down!
-Currently grossing $405,600 per year in sales and nets $70,356.
+Pepperidge Farm Bread route for sale in the Claremont, New Hampshire area for $250,000!
+Third-party related financing and seller financing may be available with an estimated $38,000 down!
+Currently grossing $724,412 per year in sales and nets $129,220.
 Distributorship and territory are purchased through seller and contracted through Pepperidge Farm.
 Pepperidge Farm currently distributes its well-known brands of bread and stuffing.
-This route currently has 24 accounts delivering to grocery stores, convenience stores and restaurants.
-Plenty of opportunity for growth.
+This route currently has 9 accounts delivering to grocery stores.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions:

 $ YesPer Month